 What is the difference between cognition and intelligence?

-Exercise can be beneficial for both: ie., regular exercise can prevent dementia, and, it can also enhance intelligence.
+Exercise can be beneficial for both: ie., regular exercise can prevent dementia as we age, but it can also enhance intelligence in students and healthy adults.
 This is why exercise is good for the brains of young people as well as older adults.

 DEMENTIA vs. ALZHEIMER'S DISEASE

 According to the web site for the National Institute on Aging (accessed August 20, 2017), part of the National Institutes of Health (www.NIA.NIH.gov), more than 5 million adults in the US currently have Alzheimer's disease.